Cisco ACI

 How OpenFlow Works:

 At the core of OpenFlow is the concept of a flow table, which resides in each OpenFlow-enabled switch.
 The flow table contains match-action rules defining how incoming packets should be processed and forwarded.
-These rules are determined by the centralized controller, which communicates with the switches using the OpenFlow protocol.
+The centralized controller determines these rules and communicates using the OpenFlow protocol with the switches.

 When a packet arrives at an OpenFlow-enabled switch, it is first matched against the rules in the flow table.
 If a match is found, the corresponding action is executed, including forwarding the packet, dropping it, or sending it to the controller for further processing.
 This decoupling of the control and data planes allows for flexible and programmable network management.